Sajjon/svar/yellow_paper/yellow_paper.md

 ## Abstract

 The ability for a user to personally control their own cryptocurrencies is both a blessing and a curse.
 Complete control of funds without an intermediary provides substantial benefits, but it comes with the full responsibility to protect the means of controlling those funds.
-We propose a cryptographic method of *decentralized security questions* to help relieve the burden of this responsibility within modern cryptocurrency systems without sacrificing true self-sovereign control.
+We propose a cryptographic method of *decentralized security questions* that can in part relieve the burden of this responsibility within modern cryptocurrency systems without sacrificing true self-sovereign control.

 ## Introduction